'Love your Lagoons' program with UWS and WestWords

 Red Room Poetry Education Manager and poet Dr Tamryn Bennett ran a special workshop at an event organised by the Office of Sustainability staff at UWS, held at the UWS Campbelltown Campus.
 The event was called ‘Love Your Lagoons’ and was a day for primary and secondary students to learn about water conservation and wetlands education.

 The students had the opportunity to participate in a range of workshops at the event.
 Along with science and environment based learning, the Office of Sustainability team were keen to incorporate creative activities into their environmental projects.

 In Tamryn's poetry workshop, they undertook a variety of writing exercises, including decorative kuhi (or haiku) stones.

 Tamryn is a poet, artist and Director of Red Room Poetry.
 Her collection phosphene is published by Rabbit Poet Series.
 A second collection, icaros, is forthcoming with Vagabond Press.
 She is the editor of Lîneas en tierra / Lines in land a bilingual collection of Mexican poems published by Australian Poetry.
-Tamryn's poetic projects have been exhibited in Sydney, Melbourne, Switzerland and Mexico.
-Her poems, comics and essays have appeared in Covert Plants, The Mind of Plants, Cordite, ImageText and Image [&] Narrative amongst others.
-She has a PhD from the University of New South Wales where she also taught Creative Writing.
+Tamryn's poetic projects have been exhibited and published widely in Australia and internationally.
+She is a recipient of the Marten Bequest Travelling Scholarship and Australia Council Professional Development Grant.
+Tamryn has a PhD from the University of New South Wales where she also taught Creative Writing.